Libbum/AxiomaticSemantics/content/accessing-partially-recursive-data-structures-in-elm.md

 Thus, it's necessary to return a `Maybe Comment` from our helper function, then filter out any empty elements using `|> values` in the outer function `delete`.

 Once we're in the helper function, we can asses each `comment`'s properties.
-Initially, there's a check for an empty children list (which again must unwrap `Responses`), which is used to completely delete the comment if the `id` is correct.
+Initially, there's a check for an empty children list, which is used to completely delete the comment.
 Otherwise, the response is a crippled comment with no data other than its complete child list.
+The `children` methods unwrap `Responses` in a similar to that of `mapChildren`, although the `Maybe` values must be handled explicitly.

 ## Counting Comments